iann0036/tf-cfn-provider/docs/providers/aws/AcmCertificate.md

 ## Properties

-`DomainName` - (Required) A domain name for which the certificate should be issued * `SubjectAlternativeNames` - (Optional) A list of domains that should be SANs in the issued certificate * `ValidationMethod` - (Required) Which method to use for validation. `DNS` or `EMAIL` are valid, `NONE` can be used for certificates that were imported into ACM and then into Terraform.
+`DomainName` - (Required) A domain name for which the certificate should be issued.

-`SubjectAlternativeNames` - (Optional) A list of domains that should be SANs in the issued certificate * `ValidationMethod` - (Required) Which method to use for validation. `DNS` or `EMAIL` are valid, `NONE` can be used for certificates that were imported into ACM and then into Terraform.
+`SubjectAlternativeNames` - (Optional) A list of domains that should be SANs in the issued certificate.

 `ValidationMethod` - (Required) Which method to use for validation. `DNS` or `EMAIL` are valid, `NONE` can be used for certificates that were imported into ACM and then into Terraform.

-`PrivateKey` - (Required) The certificate's PEM-formatted private key * `CertificateBody` - (Required) The certificate's PEM-formatted public key * `CertificateChain` - (Optional) The certificate's PEM-formatted chain.
+`PrivateKey` - (Required) The certificate's PEM-formatted private key.

-`CertificateBody` - (Required) The certificate's PEM-formatted public key * `CertificateChain` - (Optional) The certificate's PEM-formatted chain.
+`CertificateBody` - (Required) The certificate's PEM-formatted public key.

 `CertificateChain` - (Optional) The certificate's PEM-formatted chain.